-The thermal infrared (8 to 25 μ m) atmospheric transmission is dominated by various molecular species including O3 (9.6 μ m), CO2 (14 μ m), and H2O (\leq 7 μ m), which absorb large parts of the infrared spectrum.
-Some of these components are constant for many hours at a time and over the whole sky, others may be variable on quite short timescales or over short distances in the sky.
+The thermal infrared (8 to 25 μ m) atmospheric transmission is dominated by aerosol particles and by various molecular species, including O3 (9.6 μ m), CO2 (14 μ m), and H2O ($\leq 7 \mu$ m), which absorb large parts of the infrared spectrum.
+Some of these components are constant for many hours at a time and over the whole sky, others may be variable on quite short time-scales or over short distances in the sky.
 Ground based mid-infrared observations can only be made in two atmospheric transparency "windows", the N-band (wavelengths between 7.5 and 14 μ m) and the Q-band (16 to 28 μ m), but even in these windows the atmospheric absorption and radiation are a major disturbance.
-Nevertheless, new detector technology and the extremely dry mountain top of Cerro Paranal improves data quality.
+Nevertheless, new detector technology and the extremely dry mountain top of Cerro Paranal can improve the data quality.
 Transmission spectra are shown in Fig. 2.